 Try different styles and fabrics to see what works for you.
-To tell if a homemade face covering will be effective, hold your mask up to a light.
+To tell if a face mask will be effective, hold your mask up to a light.
 If you can easily see the light through your mask, it may not provide enough protection.
-The WHO recommends wearing a fabric mask or covering that has three layers.
-Make sure your face covering blocks the light but still allows you to breathe through it.
+Make sure your face mask blocks the light but still allows you to breathe through it.

-Some types of face masks or coverings are not effective at preventing the spread of the new coronavirus.
-Studies show bandannas and neck fleeces (also called gaiters or buffs) do not work well at blocking droplets from your mouth and nose.
+Some types of face coverings are not effective at preventing the spread of coronavirus.
+Bandannas cannot fit tightly enough against your face.
+The CDC suggests wearing a neck gaiter with two layers or folding it in half to make two layers.
 If you have a mask with a vent or valve, check the inside of the mask.
 If you see fabric inside that covers the valve or vent, then the mask is OK to wear.
 If you see the vent or valve from the inside of the mask, you should not wear the mask because droplets from your mouth and nose can pass through the valve as you exhale.

-Keep in mind that some schools or businesses may mandate which types of face coverings or masks are most appropriate in their environment.
+Keep in mind that some businesses or schools may mandate which type of masks are most appropriate in their environment.

 If you have a latex allergy, be careful with elastic ear loops.
-Choose face coverings with fabric ear loops or that tie behind your head.
+Choose face masks with fabric ear loops or that tie behind your head.

-How you wear, remove and clean your face covering is important.
-It should fully cover your mouth, nose, chin and beard.
-Make sure there are no gaps between the face covering or mask and your skin.
+How you wear, remove, and clean your face mask is important.
+It should fully cover your mouth, nose, chin, and beard.
+Make sure there are no gaps between the face mask and your skin.

-Follow these steps when putting on and removing a face covering or mask:
+Follow these steps when putting on and removing a face mask:

-- Wash your hands or use hand sanitizer before putting on a face covering or mask.
+- Wash your hands or use hand sanitizer before putting on a face mask.

-- Avoid touching the face covering or mask while using it.
+- Avoid touching the face mask while using it.

-- If your face covering or mask gets damp, replace it with a clean one.
+- If your face mask gets damp, replace it with a clean one.